 So what is the deforestation effect on humans?
 First and foremost, deforestation leads to a reduction in CO2 uptake.
 The resultant increase in greenhouse gas concentrations results in global warming, leading to such impacts as desertification and a loss of food.2

 Food stability is also threatened by the impact of soil erosion.
 This means that when the soil-binding roots are removed in the process of forest clearance, the exposed soil is vulnerable to strong winds, rain and floods.
-These can wash away all the nutrients necessary to grow crops, endangering our food supply.2
+This can eradicate all the nutrients necessary to grow crops, endangering our food supply.2

 Deforestation also poses a number of health-related risks, the first being the loss of air purification.
 Trees filter chemical pollutants out of the air, thus the oxygen they expel during photosynthesis is clean and safe for humans to breathe.
 Fewer trees means more contaminated air.8